1–2 spots available for Q2 · Claim yours

 How do I protect my code if the developer ghosts?

 Three things.
 Use a Git repository you own from day one.
 Pay on milestones, never a single lump at the end.
-Get code pushed weekly, not at the end.
+Get code pushed weekly, not at the close.
 All three together make ghosting expensive for the developer and survivable for you.

 Do you take on Laravel rescue projects?